andrewbaxter/openfdap/source/fdap/readme.md

-This is an FDAP client library for Rust.
+This is a simple async FDAP client library for Rust.

 Install it with: `cargo add fdap`.